Start A WordPress Blog

 Starting a WordPress blog has been one of the best things for me.
 I’m able to work from home, I can travel whenever I want, and it gives me a flexible schedule.

-By creating a blog you can monetize it.
+There are some start-up costs but by creating a blog you can monetize it.
 I was able to make back the money fairly quickly that I paid out for Hosting and the Domain Name.

 Hosting is important when starting a WordPress blog.
 Choosing the wrong hosting company could mean slower loading times, or worse, downtime.
 I can say from experience; that SiteGround has excellent customer service and lower hosting fees.
 Plus free extras that I paid for with my other hosting company.